 This poori or vade can also be referred to as five flours vade as it is made with a mix of five different whole grains and lentils.
 Typically these are milled in large quantities and stored.
 When you require to make the pooris, a spicy mixture of spices and chili is added to the flour and deep-fried.
 In North Karnataka, they call this Jolada Vade and I too went along with this as the person who shared this recipe did.

-These deep fried Jowar Poori can be served with amla chutney and gasagase payasa on the side.
+This deep-fried Jowar Poori can be served with amla chutney and gasagase payasa on the side.
 I served it with Coconut chutney and kesari.
 The measurement of the poori yields 20 number of big sized vade/poori.

 PIN This for Later!

 Though this is a deep-fried dish, the whole grains or flour used makes it an interesting one.
 You can go ahead and add the whole grains and get it milled.
-I used the flour instead.
+I used flour instead.

 Though the flour is measured in kilos, when measured in cups, you will have to use 4 cups of sorghum/Jowar, 2 cups of wheat, 1 cup of rice, 1 cup of split Bengal gram/chickpeas, and 1 cup of split black gram mixed together and floured in the mill.